What Is a Clinical Trial?

 What Are the Different Phases of a Clinical Trial?

 - Phase I clinical trial.
-A new research treatment is given to a small number of participants.
-The researchers determine the best way to give the new treatment and how much of it can be given safely.
+A new research treatment is given to a small number of participants and emphasizes safety.
+The researchers determine the best way to give the new treatment, find out the drug’s most frequent and serious side effects, and how much of it can be given safely.

 - Phase IV clinical trials.
-Apply the new treatment to general patient care; for example, a new drug that was found effective in a clinical trial may be used together with other effective drugs to treat the particular disease or condition in a select group of patients.
+Apply the new treatment to general patient care (after FDA approval for marketing); for example, a new drug that was found effective in a clinical trial may be used together with other effective drugs to treat the particular disease or condition in a select group of patients.